ofmla/seiscope_opt_toolbox_w_ctypes/README.md

 The repo contains a single `src` directory with two subdirectories `fortran` and `python`.
 The modified source files along the `Makefile` are in the `fortran ` folder, while `python` contains two python scripts with examples where the toolbox is used: The *Rosenbrock function* and *Least Square Reverse Time Migration (LSQRTM)* optimization problems.
 To build the dynamic library from the source files, execute the `Makefile` in the `fortran` directory.
 The examples can be run after the shared object has been built to test that it works as it should.
 Note that you must have [Devito](https://www.devitoproject.org/) installed to run the *LSQRTM* example.

 A python script `plot_curves.py` is also provide in the `python` directory.
+Please note that it may not be the best implementation and is intended for illustrative purposes only.
 The following figures were obtained after the LSQRTM run with the `plot_curves.py` script.

 <img src="https://github.com/ofmla/seiscope_opt_toolbox_w_ctypes/blob/main/src/python/computationalcost_curves.svg" width="425"/> <img src="https://github.com/ofmla/seiscope_opt_toolbox_w_ctypes/blob/main/src/python/convergence_curves.svg" width="425"/>